WebDataScience/ParallelFuzzyRoughSetApproximationonMPI/README.md

 To compile the code on an Intel cluster, run the below: mpiicc final_code.c -o fuzz

-To compile the code on an Intel cluster, run the below: mpicc final_code.c -o fuzz
+To compile the code on MPICH, run the below: mpicc final_code.c -o fuzz

 The above will create an executable file "fuzz" which is the MPI program.
 To execute this program, do the following: